AI-Maker-Space/PromptEngineer-Colab/README.md

 # E2E - Inference Endpoints Hugging Face

-In today's assignment, we'll be creating an Open Source LLM-powered LangChain RAG Application.
+In today's assignment, we'll create an E2E Application through Hugging Face Inference Endpoints!

-There are 2 main sections to this assignment:
+There are 2 main sections to this event:

 ### Deploy LLM and Embedding Model to SageMaker Endpoint Through Hugging Face Inference Endpoints